peter-wairimu/gossip_mtaani/README.md

 # Description

-Awwards web app is a web app where a user can view projects posted by other users post a project and also rate a project and write a review
+my mtaa is a web application where a user gets to explore other regions around him or in the world.
+A user can add a hood and bussiness in their hood also.

 # Instructions

 (i).
-Register in the sign up page inoder to have access in the account
+Register in the sign up page inorder to have access in the the page

 (ii).
-Login and see your profile update it if you want
+Login and see your profile also you can  update it if you want

 (iii).
-Add a project rate other projects and also write a review
+Add  your neighbourhood, add bussiness around your hood.